swift-on-server/articles/Sources/Articles/Documentation.docc/2024/using-hummingbird-request-context/using-hummingbird-request-context.md

 While the en- and decoder usually focus on one content type such as JSON, it's also possible for a context to support multiple content types.

-Finally, a request specifies ``RequestContext/maxUploadSize``, which has a sensible default value.
+Finally, a request specifies ``RequestContext/maxUploadSize [requirement]``, which has a sensible default value.
 This specifies the maximum amount of data that Hummingbird may send to a ``RequestDecoder`` before rejecting the request.

 ## Custom Contexts